gloryknight/cyan_audit/README.md

 Cyan Audit T
 ============

-This is a fork of Cyan Audit to work with PostgreSQL 12.0 and above.
+This is a fork of CyanAudit to work with PostgreSQL 12.0 and above.
 Cyan Audit is a PostgreSQL utility providing comprehensive and easily-searchable logs of DML (INSERT/UPDATE/DELETE) activity in your database.

 With Cyan Audit you can: